rawmind0/alpine-nginx/README.md

 ## Configuration

-This image runs [nginx][nginx] with monit. nginx is started with user and group "nginx".
+This image runs [nginx][nginx] with monit. nginx is started with user and group "nginx" and uid/gid "10004".

 Besides, you can customize the configuration in several ways: